-NAME: NEW ME) MANICURIST ETICIAN C ICO JOINTOR CERTIFICATE REQUIREMENTS - 25 5 Credit Hou irs EST. 1965 COURSE TITLE CREDITS SEMESTER GRADE COSM 113 Theory 3 COSM 133 Sterilization, Sanitation, Bacteriology 3 COSM 223A Solon Business 3 COSM 115 Manicuring / Pedicure 5 COSM 220A Clinic Practicum #1 3 COSM 225 Facials 5 COSM 220B Clinical Practium #2 3 Total Credit H ours Required - 25 Total Credit Hours Acquired: - Cumulative GPA: All courses, othe er than General Ec ducation requirements, must be completed with a "C" or better. ive grade point average of at least 2.0. must be earned at NMJC.
-The remainder may be ansfer credits. tal courses do not fulfill any of the above requiren and the second se graduate if they have unresolved incomplete (I) gr Although college e officials will pro vide assistance, it is the final responsibility of the student to che ck all phases of f his or her degr ee completion.
-Updated Fall 2019
+NEW MEX ICO 1 UNIOR COLLE GE

+MANICURIST / ESTH ETICIAN CERTIFIC

+NAME: NMJC

+CERTIFICATE REQUIREMENTS - 25 5 Credit Ho New Mexico Junior College

+COURSE TITLE CREDITS SEMESTER GRADE 1

+COSM 113 Theory 3

+COSM 133 Sterilization, Sanitation, Bacteriology 3

+COSM 223A Solon Business 3

+COSM 115 Manicuring / Pedicure 5

+COSM 220A Clinic Practicum #1 3 1

+COSM 225 Facials 5

+COSM 220B Clinical Practium #2 3 ]

+Total Credit Hours Require ed - 25 Total Credit Hours Acquired : Cumulative GPA:

+-

+All courses, ot her than Genera l Education requirements, must be completed with a "C" or better.

+The student m ust have a cumu lative grade point average of at least 2.0.

+A minimum of 15 semester ho ours must be earned at NMJC.
+The remainder may be acce ptable transfe er credits.

+Transitional ar nd / or developn nental courses do not fulfill any of the above requiremen ts.

+Students will I ot be permitted t to graduate if they have unresolved incomp lete (I) grad les on their ac ademic record £.

+Although colle ge officials will provide assistance, it is the final responsibilit y of the stu dent to check all phases of I his or her degree comple 1pdated Fall 2019 (2021